JI1IN/FileHandler_With_GUI/README.md

 - Enhanced the design of the GUI using ttkbootstrap, planning on adding a combobox (I have no idea though how I should implement that).
 - Created an executable of the application.
+*UPDATE 08.08.2024:*

+- Changed the theme of the app, added a scrollbar for the display field, enhanced design, deleted the executable from the repository because I will create one when the project is done (which of right now, it is not).

 Contributions, feedback, and suggestions are as always welcome as the project evolves.